List of Indiana University of Pennsylvania buildings: Clark Hall

 An original Clark Hall was built in 1894 to serve as a men's dormitory for both faculty and students.
 The building was designed by the same architect as Wilson Hall, and both projects were funded by the same state appropriation.
 The original structure was destroyed by fire in 1905 and replaced by the current building in 1906.
 Significant renovations were performed in 1998, including the addition of a new wing.
 Today Clark Hall houses student administrative functions such as the registrar, bursar, and financial aid offices.

 Eicher Hall

 Eicher Hall was completed in 1969 and served as the maintenance buildings, housing various shops and garages.
-Currently Eicher houses the American Language Institute, which provides intensive English as a Second Language courses, the University Writing Center, and the Criminal Justice Training academy.
+Then Eicher housed the American Language Institute, which provided intensive English as a Second Language courses, the University Writing Center, and the Criminal Justice Training academy.
+However, the building was demolished in 2024.

 Pratt Hall

 Pratt Hall opened in September 1969 and is named for Willis E. Pratt, who served as the university's president from 1948 to 1968.
-The building contains various offices, meeting rooms, and an auditorium.
-Today it houses various student affairs departments.
+The building contained various offices, meeting rooms, and an auditorium.
+Pratt Hall is currently in the process of demolition.